emacsmirror/bufferfile/README.md

 - To delete the current buffer's file and associated buffers, run: `M-x bufferfile-delete` (You will be asked to confirm the deletion.
 If confirmed, the file will be removed from disk, and all associated buffers, including indirect buffers, will be killed.)

+- To copy the current buffer's file, run: `M-x bufferfile-copy`

 ## Customizations

 ### How to make Dired use bufferfile to rename files